 The good thing is that keeping gut inflammation under control may directly help to improve your mental health.
 This makes it even more important to keep looking after yourself and find a treatment that works for you.
-Early evidence also suggests that some medicines used to treat mental health problems such as antidepressants may have a positive effect on improving gut inflammation.
+Early evidence also suggests that some medicines used to treat mental health problems such as antidepressants may have a po to treat mental health problems such as antidepressants may have a positive effect on improving gut inflammation.